rossmacarthur/sheldon/README.md

 ### `use`

-A list of files / globs to use in the plugin's source directory.
+A list of files / globs to use in the plugin’s source directory.
 If this field is not given then the first pattern in the global [`match`](#match) field that matches any files will be used.
 Add the following to the Sheldon config file.